GALAPAGOS WITH KIDS: EVERYTHING YOU NEED TO KNOW!

 At Galapagos Safari Camp we also have a Kid’s Club which gives parents the opportunity to rest and unwind at the end of the day – an essential component of any holiday!

 The Galapagos Islands are without a doubt Ecuador’s most popular destination.
-However what many visitors don’t realize is that there is so much more to explore on mainland Ecuador, including the Andes, Amazon, Cloud Forest and historical, UNESCO-protected cities.
+However what many visitors don’t realise is that there is so much more to explore on mainland Ecuador as well, including the Andes, Amazon, Cloud Forest and historical, UNESCO-protected cities.

 Seven life-changing lessons